 - 4 garlic cloves

 - 4 eggs

 - Preheat the oven to 190°C (375°F) (gas 5)

-- Wash the potatoes, cut into 1 inch pieces and place in a large bowl.
+- Wash the potatoes, cut into 2.5 cm (1 inch) pieces and place in a large bowl.
 Add 4 tablespoons of olive oil, garlic cloves, and seasoning.
 Toss together to coat the potatoes.

 - Tip into a small roasting tin/pan and roast for 30 minutes until the potatoes are tender, turning a couple of times to make sure they brown evenly.

 - Preheat the grill/broiler.

 - Remove any rind from the gammon steaks, then brush with the remaining olive oil.
 Grill/broil for 3 minutes on each side until they are starting to brown and are crisping at the edges.

 - While cooking the gammon, also cook the eggs.
 Pour some boiling water into a non-stick frying pan/skillet to a depth of 2.5–3.75 cm (1–1½ inches).
 Gently heat the water so that it produces just a trace of tiny bubbles over the base of the pan.
 Next stir the white wine vinegar into the water, which will prevent the whites from spreading as they cook.